MyNamesLex/University-Work/1st-Year/Programming/README.md

 # Programming

-This work features use of Java and Processing programming languages
+This work features use of the Processing programming language